ansible-collections/community.postgresql/CONTRIBUTING.md

 ## Checking your code locally

 It will make your and other people's life a bit easier if you run the tests locally and fix all failures before pushing.
+If you're unable to run the tests locally, please create your PR as a **draft** to avoid reviewers being added automatically.

 If you are new here, read the [Quick-start development guide](https://docs.ansible.com/ansible/devel/community/create_pr_quick_start.html) first.